renecotyfanboy/leagueProject/docs/loserQ/true_data.md

 # Application to true data

 !!! abstract "TL;DR"
-    - When applied to true data, the best model to describe the history of games is a 1st order DTMC, where the outcome of a game *weakly* depends on the previous game.
+    - When applied to true data, the best model to describe the history of games is a 1st order DTMC.
+    - Matches in dataset shows weak but statistically significant correlation with the previous game
-    - We show that this model is performant at describing the expected correlations, streak lengths and others
+    - The best-fit model is performant at describing the observed streak lengths distribution and auto-correlation

 ## Best-fit model